mike522-byte/finance-analytic/README.md

 ---

-**Strategy Core**: By quantifying the market's pricing of event risk (the $J$-value), short the overpriced event volatility premium in a risk-controlled manner, earning Vega profit from the IV crush, while enhancing returns through time decay (Theta) and potential dynamic hedging.
+**Strategy Core**: By quantifying the market's pricing of event risk (the $J$-value), short the overpriced event volatility premium in a risk-controlled manner, earning Vega profit from the IV crush, while enhancing returns through time decay (Theta).